 Let's now look at the best shrubs with red flowers or orange flowers suited to warm climates.
-They can be grown outside in the North, too, but only during the warm-weather months.
+They can be grown outside in the North, too, but only during the summer.
 Some, such as this first example, are commonly grown in containers by Northerners.

 Mexican Bird of Paradise

-Mexican bird of paradise (Caesalpinia mexicana) is a favorite landscape plant in areas around the Mojave Desert, which is a hint as to just how drought-tolerant a shrub this bush is.
-In fact, the whole genus holds up well under dry growing conditions, some other examples being (all are suited to zones 8 to 11):
+Mexican bird of paradise (Caesalpinia mexicana) bears orange flowers and is a favorite landscape plant in areas around the Mojave Desert, which is a hint as to just how drought-tolerant a shrub this bush is.
+In fact, the whole genus holds up well under dry growing conditions.
+Here are some other examples (all suited to full sun and to zones 8 to 11):

 - Red bird of paradise (Caesalpinia pulcherrima)